 George, a great supporter of Tesla, also applied this prediction to the transmission of wireless electricity (and in this, I must say, he proved hasty).
 But not only in this.

 By 2022, coal will be overtaken bysolar power and from that of the tides, and "even atomic energy could be used."

 As for the cinema, "the figures on the screen will not only move, but will also have natural hues and speak with their voices".
 Will the theater disappear?
 Quite the contrary, indeed: as "once upon a time", the actors of the future world of 2022 "must also be able to speak, as well as smile".

 Role of the woman

 “All positions will be open to them and a large number of women will have risen to the top.
-The year 2022 will likely see a large number of women in Congress, many as judges, others in civil service positions, and perhaps some in the president's cabinet ”.
+The year 2022 is likely to see large numbers of women in Congress, many as judges, others in civil service positions, and perhaps some in the president's cabinet. "

 The future of the world seen since 1922, in a nutshell